-The Sensing Measurement Report field is used to report sensing measurements obtained by a sensing receiver.
-This field is TBD.

 TGbf editor: Please insert a new subclause in Clause 9.4.2.318:

 9.4.2.318.1 CSI encoding and decoding for Sensing Measurement Report field

 9.4.2.318.1a General

 Subclause 9.4.2.318.1b describes the encoding of the measured CSI which involves scaling and quantizing the measured CSI, for inclusion in the Sensing Measurement Report field.
 Subclause 9.4.2.318.1c describes the decoding of the scaled and quantized CSI, received in the Sensing Measurement Report field.